+The Easysoft ODBC-Access Driver uses the libsmbclient library, which is part of the Samba suite, to:

+- Let Windows know that it has opened a database file (.mdb or .accdb). - Prevent Windows users from opening a database file it has opened for exclusive access.

+Without this mechanism, there is the potential for database file corruption when Windows users and Easysoft ODBC-Access Driver users are working with the database specified by mdbfile.

-The Easysoft ODBC-Access Driver uses the SMB client library, which is part of the Samba suite, to manage concurrent access to the Access database file (.mdb or .accdb).
-To configure the driver for use with the SMB client library you use the smb\ attributes in the driver data source.
+To configure the driver for use with libsmbclient you use the smb\ attributes in the driver data source.